South Carolina vs. Maryland Predictions & Picks - Women's NCAA Tournament Elite Eight

 South Carolina Schedule Analysis

-- When the Gamecocks beat the Stanford Cardinal (No. 5 in the AP's Top 25) on November 20 by a score of 76-71, it was their best victory of the season thus far.
+- The Gamecocks defeated the No. 5 Stanford Cardinal in a 76-71 win on November 20, which was their best win of the season.

-- The Gamecocks have 16 wins versus Quadrant 1 opponents, the most in Division 1.
+- The Gamecocks have 16 wins against Quadrant 1 opponents, the most in the country.

 South Carolina 2022-23 Best Wins